LiamHz/liamhz.github.io/md-blog/vulkan-fundamentals.md

+---
+title: Why Rendering a Triangle is Complicated
+---

 # Why Rendering a Triangle is Complicated

 Last week, my dad was asking me why I was proud of this triangle on my laptop.